-- administer appropriate emergency medical care based on assessment findings of the patient's condition
+- identify and assess the patient's condition, providing appropriate emergency medical care based on findings

-- lift, move, position, and otherwise handle the patient to minimize discomfort and prevent further injury
+- safely lift, move, position, and handle patients to minimize discomfort and prevent further injury

-- demonstrate effective verbal and written communication skills and use of medical terminology
+- demonstrate strong verbal and written communication skills, including the use of medical terminology

 - Must be at least 16 years of age (parental form required if under 18)